 Mr. Paul Marciano compared against each executive's total compensation reported in the Summary Compensation Table for fiscal 2018.
 For these purposes, "realizable" compensation is determined in the same manner as total compensation is reported in the Summary Compensation Table, but adjusted to take into account (1) any performance-based equity awards granted during the fiscal year where the performance-based vesting results have not yet been determined, and (2) the change in the value of our Common Stock subject to other equity awards granted during the year.
 As the final vesting for the executives' 2018 Relative TSR Awards and 2018 LTIP Awards will not be determined until the completion of fiscal 2020, fiscal 2018 realizable compensation for these executives does not include any value as to those awards.
 In addition, Mr. Herrero's 2018 realizable compensation attributable to his 2018 Revenue Award and Mr. Paul Marciano's 2018 realizable compensation attributable to his 2018 Licensing Award, is based on the value of the award at the end of fiscal 2018.
 The values of these awards are included because the applicable performance-based vesting conditions were satisfied during fiscal 2018.
-Consistent with the intent that equity awards align our executives' interests with those of our shareholders, the value of the shares of our Common Stock subject to both Mr. Herrero's 2018 Revenue Award and Mr. Paul Marciano's 2018 Licensing Award at the end of fiscal 2018 (plus dividend equivalents attributable to those shares with respect to fiscal 2018) was more than the value of the same number of shares at the time the awards were originally granted.
-No equity award granted prior to fiscal 2018 to Mr. Paul Marciano or to Mr. Herrero that included performance-based vesting conditions became eligible to vest in fiscal 2018 because the performance conditions were satisfied in that year, other than Mr. Paul Marciano's 2016 TSR Award.
-Accordingly, the realizable compensation in the table below includes the value of Mr. Paul Marciano's 2016 TSR Award at the end of fiscal 2018 and does not include any value for any other equity awards granted prior to fiscal 2018.
+Consistent with the intent that equity awards align our executives' interests with those of our shareholders, the value of the shares of our Common Stock subject to both Mr. Herrero's 2018 Revenue Award and Mr. Paul Marciano's 2018 Licensing Award at the end of fiscal 2018 (plus dividend equivalents attributable to those shares with respect to fiscal 2018) was more than the value of the same number of shares at the the awards were originally granted.
+No equity award granted prior to fiscal 2018 to Mr. Paul Marciano's 2016 TSR Award.
+Accordingly, the realizable compensation in the table below includes the value of Mr. Paul Marciano's 2016 TSR Award at the end of fiscal 2018 was nore than the end of fiscal 2018 of Mr. Paul Marciano's 2016 TSR Award.
+Accordingly, the realizable compensation in the table below includes the value of